 Claiming compensation for a brain injury

-The most important initial step in making a claim for compensation for a brain injury is selecting the right solicitor.
-He or she must be highly experienced and understand the complications and impact that your injury has on your life, and on the lives of your family members.
-You will then be able to gain the compensation that is just and meets your needs now and into the future.
+In my view, and you would expect me to say this – the most important step in making a claim for compensation for a brain injury is selecting the right solicitor.
+He or she must be highly experienced and understand the complications and impact that your injury has on your life, and on the lives of close family members.
+They will then be able to gain the compensation that is just and meets your needs now and into the future.

 Finding a solicitor who specialises in brain injuries will mean that your claim will be handled correctly.
 This is crucial.
-For example, my client who was being pressured to accept a £250,000 offer following a brain injury came to me, from another solicitor, and we recovered £2.3 million for her significant injuries and care needs..
-See the full case study for further details.
+For example, my client who was being pressured to accept a £250,000 offer following a brain injury came to me, from another solicitor, and we recovered £2.3 million for her significant injuries and long-term care needed See full case study

 You may find organisations that can help you in your search for the right solicitor.
 For example, Headway has a Head Injury Solicitors Directory.
 The firms listed there have agreed to work within the Headway Personal Injury Lawyers Code of Conduct.
-Other firms, like Osbornes, go further.
-For instance, the firm is additionally accredited with the Brain Injury Group.
+Other firms, like ours, go further.
+For instance, Osbornes Law is additionally accredited with the Brain Injury Group.

 Be aware that no matter which solicitor you opt for, you should engage them as soon as possible, because there is usually a time limit for claiming personal injury compensation, including compensation for brain injury.
-More importantly, the sooner a solicitor can contact a defendant and their insurer, the sooner they may be able to obtain funding for rehabilitation and other assistance such as with care or home adaptations.
+More importantly, the sooner a solicitor can contact an insurer the sooner they may be able to obtain funding for rehabilitation and other assistance such as with care or home adaptations.

 Questions to help you choose a brain injury solicitor